-Graduating collegiate students must return their badges at Commencement or register to keep their badge for a memento.
+Graduating collegiate students must return their badges at Commencement during check-in.
 Graduating students do not have practice privileges after they have completed their degree program.
 Graduating students that are returning in the fall for a new degree program and continuing students have access to practice rooms over the summer.